Physical mechanisms of the Soret effect in binary Lennard-Jones liquids elucidated with thermal-response calculations: Introduction

 While the Soret effect has been studied for many decades, a simple and coherent physical description of the effect in multicomponent liquids has not yet emerged.
 However, several general trends have been established.
 It has been suggested that the effect can be separated into an ``isotopic'' and ``chemical'' effect which are additive\cite{Hoang_2022}.
 The isotopic effect arises entirely due to mass differences, whereas the chemical effect depends on many factors including molecule size and interaction strength.
 Moreover, an extensive study of equimolar mixtures of organic liquids has revealed that a pure component property termed ``thermophobicity'' is predictive of the behavior of the Soret coefficient of mixtures\cite{Hartmann:2012va,Hartmann_2014}.
 Theoretical interpretation of these results was based on the ``mechanical'' model developed by Morozov\cite{Morozov:2009wa}.

 Molecular-dynamics (MD) simulations have been used to elucidate the Soret effect.
 There are generally two different MD approaches which have been used.
 One approach is to mimic experiment by generating an explicit temperature gradient\cite{Reith_2000}.
 Once steady-state has been achieved, it is very straightforward to compute an average concentration gradient and temperature gradient.
-For example, this approach was used in a rather extensive set of simulations of two-component Lennard-Jones (LJ) liquids\cite{Reith_2000}.
+For example, this approach was used in a rather extensive set of simulations of two-component Lennard-Jones (LJ) liquids\cite{Reith_2000}, and many other similar simulations using LJ potentials have also been reported\cite{SIMON1998151,Perronace:2002aa,Galli_ro_2003,YEGANEGI2005171}.
+Another related approach is to drive currents using an external field, and then determine the Onsager transport coefficients via calculation of the resulting currents\cite{Evans_1991,Perronace:2002aa}.
 The second widely-used approach is equilibrium MD simulation analyzed using Green-Kubo (GK) theory to compute the Onsager transport coefficients\cite{Heyes_1992}.
 For example, there are many studies of binary liquid metal alloys using this approach\cite{Evteev_2014,TUCKER201654}.
 Recently, important insight into the Soret effect was obtained in a recent MD study by Hafskjold using an innovative approach of computing the transient response to a heat perturbation\cite{Hafskjold_2017}.
 Specifically, by applying a heat pulse to a binary Lennard-Jones mixture, it was demonstrated that the primary result is a shock/pressure which propagates through the system.
 This result was to be expected.
 However, the interesting and perhaps surprising observation was made that the interdiffusion occurs rapidly with concentration gradients developing over timescales comparable to the period of the compression waves\cite{Hafskjold_2017}.
-This suggests an important connection between density and pressure fluctuations, sound waves, and the Soret effect.
+Additional work by Bonella and coworkers\cite{Bonella_2017,Ferrario_2016} also made similar observations related to the approach to steady state.
+These previous works indicate an important connection between density and pressure fluctuations, sound waves, and the Soret effect which is yet to be completely elucidated.